AtiX/serverbricks/README.md

 - *browserifyCode* bundles code with browserify and serves it to clients as client.js.
 - *mongoose* initializes a connection to mongodb and looks for mongoose models in /db/models
 - *routes* lets each module define routes in /routes
-- *sass* transforms sass/scss to css in /public/styles
+- *sass* transforms sass/scss to css in /public/styles.
+Important: use this brick before the staticAssets bricks or stylesheet recompilation won't work.
-- *staticAssets* serves everything in /public as static files
+- *staticAssets* serves everything in /public as static files.
 - *viewFolders* configures express to use jade as a view engine and allows to use jade templates stored in /views

-## API Documentation
+## Brick configuration

-< ToDo: Host codo documentation somewhere >
+Each brick can be configured by supplying a config object: `serverBricks.addBrick 'Name', config`

+**sass:**

+- `urlPrefix` defines the url prefix where stylesheets are served.
+Defaults to `/styles`, so a stylesheet named `screen.sass` will be available as `/styles/screen.css`.
+- `styleSubfolder` defines the subfolder in each module where stylesheets are searched.
+Defaults to `public/styles`

 ## Development
 Although the ideas and most of the code of ServerBricks is used in multiple production apps, the module itself is fairly new